 Iberá is one of the best national parks for spotting wildlife.
 Only declared to be a national park in 2018 and truly off-the-beaten-path, it is located in the northeastern province of Corrientes.
 It’s weird not many people know about it since this is home to the second largest wetland in the world after Brazilian Pantanal – it’s a whopping 183,500 hectares!

-Next to the park you will find the provincial reserve which is also a great place to admire wildlife.
+Next to the park is the provincial reserve, which is also a great place to admire wildlife.

 Access to the national park is free.
-There are several entrances to the park – Portal Cambyretá, which you can access from a small town called Ituzaingó, a good base for the departure of guided tours; Portal San Nicolás, which is closer to San Migues; and Portal Laguna Iberá, accessible from Colonia Carlos Pellegrini, a truly tiny village where you will find a couple of lodges or guest houses.
-If you want to visit the park independently, you will need a 4 wheel drive vehicle.
+There are several entrances to the park: Portal Cambyretá, which you can access from a small town called Ituzaingó, a good base for the departure of guided tours; Portal San Nicolás, which is closer to San Migues; and Portal Laguna Iberá, accessible from Colonia Carlos Pellegrini, a truly tiny village where you will find a couple of lodges or guest houses.
+If you want to visit the park independently, you will need a four-wheel-drive vehicle.

 Further Readings